 The key difference between Bank Rate vs Repo Rate are as follows –

-- Meaning: Bank Rate is described as a rate of discount at which the Central Bank (RBI) extends loans to the commercial bank and financial institutions.
-Repo Rate is described as a rate at which Central Bank lends short-term loans to the commercial bank in case of shortages.
+- Meaning: Bank Rate is described as a rate of discount at which the Central Bank (RBI) extends loans to commercial banks and financial institutions.
+Repo Rate is described as a rate at which the Central Bank lends short-term loans to the commercial bank in case of shortages.